ho-tonym/sorting-visualizer/README.md

 now we have max heap again and we swap it with the last 2nd to last element

 (2 swaps) - at the end when in position, or when we are heapifying
+>>
+create tree from array
+rearrange parent so they are > than child nodes swap root with the last node and delete the last node(largest #)

 O(nlogn)
 build max heap = O(n)